-Pursuant to our agreement with Guangxi Wuzhou Pharmaceuticals we anticipate the phase IV trials in NSCLC and GBM will commence in China before the end of calendar 2015.
+Pursuant to our agreement with Guangxi Wuzhou Pharmaceuticals we anticipate the phase IV trials in NSCLC and GBM will commence in China during the first half of calendar 2016.

-The protection of intellectual property rights in China (where VAL-083 is manufactured pursuant to the Guangxi Agreement with the only manufacturer presently licensed by the CFDA to produce the product for the China market, and where VAL-083 is approved for the treatment of CML and lung cancer) is relatively weak compared to the United States, which may negatively affect our ability to generate revenue from VAL-083
+The protection of intellectual property rights in China (where VAL-083 is manufactured pursuant to the Guangxi Agreement with the only manufacturer presently licensed by the CFDA to produce the product for the China market, and where VAL-083 is approved for the treatment of CML and lung cancer) is relatively weak compared to the United States, which may negatively affect our ability to generate revenue from VAL-083.